fireonehero/fireonehero/README.md

 ### ⚡ Technologies

   * Front-end development using HTML, CSS, JavaScript
-  * Backend development using Java, Python
+  * Backend development using Python
   * Working knowledge of PyQt5 library

 Languages I use: